darrynten/google-cloud-translate-php/README.md

 and translation targets to make sure that you don't attempt to translate across unsupported languages, saving you money.

+We also check to ensure you are not trying to translate the same target and source, which would also be expensive.

 ### Conveniences

 There are a few other conveniences like being able to set the target and